rust-stuco/lectures/week3/slides.md

 Student { andrew_id: "cjtsui", attendance: [true, false], grade: 80, stress_level: 18446744073709551615 }
 ```

-* We are given a relatively nice output for free
+* We are given a relatively nice output for free!

 ---